 Goal 5: Increase the reach and effectiveness of IOOS through partnerships, stakeholder engagement, and investment in Enterprise excellence.

-- Objective 5.1: Engage stakeholders to gather customer feedback and refine requirements for IOOS products and services.
+- Objective 5.1: Engage in continuous dialog with stakeholders, including historically underrepresented communities, to gather feedback and refine requirements for IOOS products and services.

-- Objective 5.2: Increase the operational effectiveness of federal, state, and other partner investments to support regional, national, and global activities and innovative research.
+- Objective 5.2: Increase the operational efficacy of Federal, state, and other partner investments to support regional, national, and global activities and innovative research.

-- Objective 5.4: Empower communities of practice to expand observing capabilities and expand expertise.
+- Objective 5.4: Empower communities of practice to expand observing capabilities and expertise.

 - Objective 5.5: Foster the next generation of science, technology, engineering, and math specialists through targeted education, training, and research opportunities.